anshangPro/CS205-Matrix/report.md

 ​	We set a new class named `SMatrix`, which represents a square matrix that only the square matrix supports the operations, so we will throw an exception which represent the matrix is not a square matrix.
 ​	The realization of this part is mainly depend on the `unique_ptr` and the overriding of `operator[]` which enables us to use the `SMatrix` the same as a `2-d array`, for example, we can use `SMatrix[1] [1]` to get the data at the point (1,1).
 So we can get the needed data in a much easier way.
 Also, the `unique_ptr` enables us to use it in the smarter way that it will automatically release the memory pointed by it when we finish the use of it.
 ​	The calculation in this part follows the principle of linear algebra.
 We just do what we have done in our freshman year.
-We

-### Convolution
-​	As for convolution, we first extend the matrix the matrix size by kernel size.
-Then use the up-left center of kernel as the convolution kernel to do the calculation.
+We first augment it to a `augmented matrix` and then we do `Gram-Schimidt orthogonalization` to it to get the left part of the matrix to an `eye matrix` so we get the `eigenvalues and eigenvectors` in the right part.

+### Traces, Inverse and Determinant

+​	They are used in the above part, so it maybe much easy for us to get them down.
+We also takes what we learned in linear algebra and written them down on the paper, the rest work is translate the process into the `cpp` language that can do the job for computers.

 ### Reshape

 When storing the data of matrix, we use a pointer to allocate a connected space to store all the data so that the reshape is easy for us.
 We first do a check on whether the reshape size is equal to the previous one, If unmatched, then throw a exception.
 Else, we change the col and row definition.

+### Convolution
+​	As for convolution, we first extend the matrix the matrix size by kernel size.
+Then use the up-left center of kernel as the convolution kernel to do the calculation.

+### Transformation with opencv

+​	Firstly, we provides a constructor that receives a `opencv matrix` to return `Matrix` object, also, we provide a `toOpenCV` function, which returns an `opencv` object matrix with the same value of the current matrix.